CloudCoinConsortium/CloudBank-V1/README.md

 https://www.w3schools.com/TAgs/ref_language_codes.asp

-Data Sent to Trusted Transfer Over Websockets:
+# Trusted Transfer with Change Service

-Trusted Transfer with Change Service
+Unlike most services, data is Sent to Trusted Transfer Over Websockets.

 Trusted transfer is designed to be a connection-orientated way to send CloudCoins from receiver to sender and allowing a trusted third-party server to authenticate the coins in between.